BreastCheck's commitment to accessibility

 - The BreastCheck pictorial leaflet can be accessed on the BreastCheck website www.breastcheck.ie or it can ordered from healthbrochures.ie

 - All BreastCheck information leaflets are approved by the National Adult Literacy Agency (NALA).

 - Certain letters and information leaflets are available in Braille.
 Further information items can be made available on request.

-- Information is available regarding the BreastCheck screening service on request, in an accessible form including a video tape and a DVD.
+- Further information is available regarding the BreastCheck screening service on request, including a video tape and a DVD.